Sun77789/Introduction-to-Web-Development/Ajax Intro/README.md

-For the guidlines with code, please open the file README.txt instead.
+<b> For the guidlines with code, please open the file README.txt instead. </b>
 <ul>
 <li>
 1. Create new model